 What's happened

-A federal judge has ruled that Mahmoud Khalil's case regarding his detention and potential deportation must be reviewed in New Jersey.
-Khalil, a Columbia University student, argues that his detention violates his constitutional rights amid allegations of political motivations behind his arrest.
+A federal judge has ruled that Mahmoud Khalil's case regarding his detention and potential deportation must be heard in New Jersey.
+Khalil, a Columbia University student, was arrested on March 8 amid allegations of participating in pro-Palestinian protests.
+His legal team argues that his detention violates his constitutional rights.

 What's behind the headline?

-- Legal Precedent: The ruling by Judge Jesse Furman emphasizes the importance of due process, stating that Khalil's case raises serious constitutional questions.
+- The ruling by Judge Jesse Furman emphasizes the importance of due process, stating that Khalil's case warrants careful judicial review.

 What the papers say